 Revenue is recognized when performance obligations under the terms of a contract with our customers are satisfied; for all contracts this occurs when control of the promised goods have been transferred to our customers.
 For coal shipments to domestic and international customers via rail, control is transferred when the railcar is loaded.

-Our revenue is comprised of sales of mined coal and services for processing coal.
-All of the activity is undertaken in eastern Kentucky.
+Our revenue is comprised of sales of mined coal, sales of recovered metals and services for processing coal.
+All of the activity is undertaken in eastern Kentucky and Southern Indiana.